 Organizations use data governance for a number of reasons.
 Data governance impacts security, privacy, accuracy, compliance, roles and responsibilities, management, integration, and more.
 Organizations use data governance to

-- Increase transparency around data, its use, its availability, and its management
+- Increase transparency around data, its use, its availability, and its management (supporting master data management)

 - Standardize data systems, policies, and procedures